Court-Ordered Drug And Alcohol Rehab

 Finding A Court-Ordered Drug And Alcohol Rehab Program

 The sentencing requirements and restrictions regarding court-ordered rehab may vary on a state-by-state and case-by-case basis.
 While some courts may limit a person’s options for treatment, others may allow a person greater flexibility when choosing a program.
-Prior to enrolling in treatment it’s important for a person to understand these specifications.
+Prior to enrolling in treatment, it’s important for a person to understand these specifications.

 Certain substances can create strong physical dependencies, and while it may not be required by the courts, a medical detox program may be beneficial to a person in this state.
 Alcohol, benzodiazepines and opioid drugs all have the potential to create severe withdrawal that may be best treated in a medically supervised detoxification program.

-Once a person successfully detoxes, they can progress to treatment for the psychological addiction.
+Once a person successfully detoxes, they can progress to treatment for psychological addiction.
 The type of treatment that is required can be different, but in general a person may have to enroll in either an outpatient or inpatient drug rehab program.
 Treatment may address addiction to the following substances: